 But in just about every instance, you're the one responsible for verifying the legitimacy of these services, not Fiverr.
 And in a lot of cases, that's downright impossible for you to do.

-Sure, you can check your analytics dashboards to track growth (ahem, we recommend CODa), but unless you have a keen eye for spotting b.s. in analytics, it's hard to legitimately identify that these Fiverr music promo offers are really doing what they say.
+Sure, you can check your analytics dashboards to track growth, but unless you have a keen eye for spotting b.s. in analytics, it's hard to legitimately identify that these Fiverr music promo offers are really doing what they say.

 Just dive into these offerings or have a conversation with some of the marketers and you'll immediately notice red flags of shady business practices.